Chinese Indonesians: Economic aptitude

-Members of the "totok" community are more inclined to be entrepreneurs and adhere to the practice of guanxi, which is based on the idea that one's existence is influenced by the connection to others, implying the importance of business connections.
+Members of the totok community are more inclined to be entrepreneurs and adhere to the practice of guanxi, which is based on the idea that one's existence is influenced by the connection to others, implying the importance of business connections.
 In the first decade following Indonesian independence their business standing strengthened after being limited to small businesses in the colonial period.
 By the 1950s virtually all retail stores in Indonesia were owned by ethnic Chinese entrepreneurs, whose businesses ranged from selling groceries to construction material.
 Discontentment soon grew among indigenous merchants who felt unable to compete with ethnic Chinese businesses.
 Under pressure from indigenous merchants, the government enacted the Benteng program and Presidential Regulation 10 of 1959, which imposed restrictions on ethnic Chinese importers and rural retailers.
 Ethnic Chinese businesses persisted, owing to their integration into larger networks throughout Southeast Asia, and their dominance continued despite continuous state and private efforts to encourage the growth of indigenous capital.
 Indonesian Chinese businesses are part of the larger bamboo network, a network of overseas Chinese businesses operating in the markets of Southeast Asia that share common family and cultural ties.

 Government policies shifted dramatically after 1965, becoming more favorable to economic expansion.
 In an effort to rehabilitate the economy, the government turned to those who possessed the capability to invest and expand corporate activity.
 Ethnic Chinese capitalists, called the cukong, were supported by the military, which emerged as the dominant political force after 1965.
 Indigenous businessmen once again demanded greater investment support from the government in the 1970s, but legislative efforts failed to reduce ethnic Chinese dominance.
-In a 1995 study published by the East Asia Analytical Unit of Australia's Department of Foreign Affairs and Trade, approximately 73 percent of the market capitalization value of publicly listed companies (excluding foreign and state-owned companies) were owned by Chinese Indonesians.
+In a 1995 study published by the East Asia Analytical Unit of Australia's Department of Foreign Affairs and Trade, approximately 73% of the market capitalization value of publicly listed companies (excluding foreign and state-owned companies) were owned by Chinese Indonesians.
 Additionally, they owned 68 percent of the top 300 conglomerates and nine of the top ten private sector groups at the end of 1993.
-This figure propagated the general belief that ethnic Chinese—then estimated at 3 percent of the population—controlled 70 percent of the economy.
+This figure propagated the general belief that ethnic Chinese—then estimated at 3% of the population—controlled 70% of the economy.
 Although the accuracy of this figure was disputed, it was evident that a wealth disparity existed along ethnic boundaries.
 The image of an economically powerful ethnic Chinese community was further fostered by the government through its inability to dissociate itself from the patronage networks.
 The Hokchia group dominated the ethnic Chinese business scene during the Suharto government, although other groups emerged after 1998.